 Like many pet parents we consider our fur babies (Angelo & Aries) our “children”, and like all children their health and happiness is top priority.
 After spending countless sleepless nights, time, money and other resources we learned a great deal (and are still learning) of knowledge concerning pet health.

 There is no community out there that is as loving, welcoming and willing to help out one another as much as the dog community.
 And The Dog Advertiser is our way of giving back and giving a voice to our canine companions who are voiceless.
-We don’t proclaim to be experts in anything, but rather our goal is to bring you an honest and objective view on all things regarding pet health, longevity and wellness.
+We don’t proclaim to be experts in anything, but rather our goal is to bring you an honest and objective view on all things regarding animal welfare, pet health, longevity and wellness.

 Much love and good health to you and your fur babies,